 This course offers a broad overview of human sexuality from a multidisciplinary perspective: the biological, psychological, sociological, and cross-cultural.
 It provides some of the most current information in the field today and the opportunity for students to reflect on their personal values, attitudes, beliefs, and behaviors regarding sexuality and to consider critical practice issues in his/her field.

 This course offers an overview of epidemiology and the epidemiologic approach to problems of health and disease.
 The major principles and methods of epidemiology are presented together with many of the applications of epidemiology to public health and clinical practice.
-Prerequisites: MA151 or have demonstrated equivalent knowledge and skills, HS216 or consent of instructor.
+Prerequisite: HS-216.

 This course focuses on the research process and the use of research in nursing.
 The roles of the consumer of research, critical thinker, and leader in professional nursing are integrated through the use of the research process.
-Prerequisites: HS405.
-Corequisite: MA387 and MA387L.
+Prerequisites: HS405 MA387 and MA387L.